 Mrs Dixon is a licenced Thrive practitioner.

-Mrs Ogden and Mrs Robinson are currently completing the licenced training course.
+Mrs Cook and Mrs Bollands are currently completing the licenced training course.

 All other staff have had Thrive training in school.